-OVERVIEW: The Brin Wojcicki Foundation is helmed by Google cofounder Sergey Brin and his wife Anne Wojcicki (although they are now separated).
+OVERVIEW: The Brin Wojcicki Foundation is led by Google cof-ounder Sergey Brin and Anne Wojcicki .
 Much of their grantmaking takes place in the Bay Area, with health (Parkinson's research), education, and poverty being high priorities.

 FUNDING AREAS: Health, education, poverty

 PROFILE: Established in 2004, the Brin Wojcicki Foundation is the foundation of the co-founder of Google, Sergey Brin.
 Brin was born in Moscow in 1973.
 Brin's family immigrated to the United States and Brin attended Stanford, where he met Larry Page.
 Together, the pair created the search engine, Google, which launched in 1998.
 Brin married Anne Wojcicki, who was an investment analyst for at least a decade, overseeing health care investments.
 In 2006, Wojcicki cofounded 23andMe, a company that provides rapid genetic testing through a saliva-based personal genome test kit sold on the 23andMe website.
 The foundation’s areas of interest include health, education, and poverty.

 The foundation’s assets have been growing in recent years and supports a wide range of areas.
 It does not have a website to guide grantseekers.
 The couple helped found the Breakthrough Prize in Life Sciences with other Bay Area tech leaders.
 One area of the foundation's interest is poverty.
 The Brin Wojcicki Foundation has provided significant support to the Tipping Point Community, which addresses poverty in the Bay Area.
-A gift of $1 million went to that outfit in 2011, and also again in 2012.
-Smaller sums of around $100,000 or less have gone to Meals on Wheels San Francisco, Second Harvest Food Bank, the Innvision Shelter Network, and my New Red Shoes, a nonprofit which provides shoes and clothing for Bay Area children living in poverty.
+Grants have also gone to Meals on Wheels San Francisco, Second Harvest Food Bank, the Innvision Shelter Network, and my New Red Shoes, a nonprofit which provides shoes and clothing for Bay Area children living in poverty.